The Paralympics Games

 Founder of the Paralympics

 The idea for the Paralympics Games was developed from the work of Sir Ludwig Guttman who, in 1948, organised a competition in Stoke Mandeville (UK) for Second World War veterans with spinal injuries.
-He believed that sport was good for both morale and rehabilitation.
+He believed that sport was good for both moral and rehabilitation.
 The success of this competition meant that by 1960 Olympic-style Games with international participation had evolved.

 Although there have always been close ties between the Olympics and Paralympics, in 2001 an agreement between IOC and International Paralympics Committee (IPC) ensured that from 2012 onwards the city chosen to host the Olympic Games would be obliged to host the Paralympics.